-- This appliance should be serviced only by qualified service personnel.
-Contact the nearest authorized service center for examination, repair or adjustment. - 17.
-Some products such as whole eggs with or without shell, narrow neck bottles and sealed containers for example, closed glass jars may explode and should not be heated in this oven. - 18.
+- 17. Some products such as whole eggs with or without shell, narrow neck bottles and sealed containers - for example, closed glass jars - may explode and should not be heated in this oven. - 18.
 To reduce the risk of fire in the oven cavity: - (a) DO NOT overcook food.
-Carefully attend appliance when paper, plastic, or other combustible materials are placed inside the oven to facilitate cooking. - (b) Remove wire twist-ties from paper or plastic bags before placing bag in oven. - (c) If material inside the oven ignites, keep oven door closed, turn oven off, and disconnect the power cord, or shut off power at the fuse or circuit breaker panel. - (d) DO NOT use the cavity for storage purposes.
+Carefully attend appliance when paper, plastic, or other combustible materials are placed inside the oven to facilitate cookina. - (b) Remove wire twist-ties from paper or plastic bags before placing bag in oven. - (c) If material inside the oven ignites, keep oven door closed, turn oven off, and disconnect the power cord, or shut off power at the fuse or circuit breaker panel. - (d) DO NOT use the cavity for storage purposes.
 DO NOT leave paper products, cooking utensils or food in the cavity when not in use.